tillsteinbach/VWsFriend/README.md

 ```
 In macvlan mode VWsFriend will appear as a seperate computer in the network thus you also have to set HOMEKIT_IP to a free IP address in your network in the .env-file.
 HOMEKIT_MASK and HOMEKIT_GW need to be configured with the correct netmask and gateway settings for your network.

-IN macvlan mode you reach VWsFriends UI on the configured IP at port 4000
+In macvlan mode you reach VWsFriends UI on the configured IP at port 4000

 Macvlan mode is not supported on macOS!
 See also [Known Issues](#known-issues).

 ## Automated Updates